pboling/yacs/DETAILS.md

 Notes

-- Infinite scroll (page>1) always requests per pane with the pane’s filters.
+- Infinite scroll (page>1) always requests per pane with the pane’s default filters (not the selected filters in the UI).
 - WebSocket subscriptions remain per-pane (distinct logical pages 101/201) and are unaffected by this REST dedupe.
 - No caching is used when the flag is off; requests are performed directly.